ONSdigital/csvcubed/external-docs/docs/guides/command-line/build-command.md

 ## Build Command Errors

-When errors are encountered refer to the [errors guide](../errors/index.md) for help on understanding and resolving them.
+When errors are encountered, please refer to the [errors guide](../../guides/errors/index.md) for help on understanding and resolving them.

 ## Examples